JUGGHM/PENet_ICRA2021/README.md

 ### Training Efficiency: Small GPU Consuming and No Additional Dataset Required
 Both ENet and PENet can be trained thoroughly on 2x11G GPUs.

-Our network is trained with the KITTI dataset alone, without pretraining on Cityscapes or other similar driving dataset (either synthetic or real).
+Our network is trained with the KITTI dataset alone,  pretraining on Cityscapes or other similar driving dataset (either synthetic or real).

 ## A Strong Two-branch Backbone